 Begin this excursion with a three-day homestay with Aymara host families on the shores of Lake Titicaca.
 Visit one of Bolivia’s three indigenous universities where you will interact with Aymara students and learn about their unique model of higher education based on indigenous community values and traditional systems of knowledge.

-In the capital, La Paz, talk with students, feminists, activists, NGO workers, government ministers, and officials from multilateral lending institutions such as the World Bank.
-Visit Comunidad Mujeres Creando Comunidad (Community of Women Creating Community), a feminist initiative with deep community roots, and Casa de los Ningunos (House of No One), an activist community where members are striving to disengage from capitalism and creatively combat climate change.
-Eat at Gustu, a gourmet restaurant ranked seventh in Latin America, where culinary students from low-income families “combat poverty with deliciousness” by using only local products, supporting sustainable agriculture, and revitalizing Bolivia’s diverse produce and culinary traditions.
+In the capital, La Paz, talk with students, feminists, activists, NGO workers, government ministers, and officials from multilateral lending institutions such as the Development Bank of Latin America.
+Visit Casa de lxs Ningunxs (House of No One), an activist community where members are striving to disengage from capitalism and creatively combat climate change.
+Eat at Gustu, a gourmet restaurant ranked twelfth in Latin America, where culinary students from low-income families promote the celebration of Bolivia’s spectacular culinary diversity by using only local products, supporting sustainable agriculture, and revitalizing Bolivia’s diverse produce and culinary traditions.